We Replaced 4 Hours of Weekly Reporting With One Slack Message

 - You still own the narrative.
 Viktor generates the data and the formatting.
 You add the context and the "here's what this means" before sharing with your board or clients.

-We replaced all of it with one Slack message.
+We replaced that entire ritual with one Slack message.

 What the manual process actually looks like